 Newer and Updated Working Papers:

-“A Theory of Asset- and Cash Flow-Based Financing” with Simon Mayer and Konstantin Milbradt (September 2023).
-Revise and Resubmit, Review of Economic Studies.
+“A Theory of Cash Flow Based Financing with Distress Resolution” with Simon Mayer and Konstantin Milbradt (September 2023).
+Accepted, Review of Economic Studies.

-abstract: We develop a dynamic contracting theory of asset- and cash flow-based financing that demonstrates how firm, intermediary, and capital market characteristics shape firms' financing constraints.
-A firm with imperfect access to equity financing covers financing needs through costly sources — an intermediary and retained cash.
+abstract: We develop a dynamic contracting theory of asset- and cash flow-based financing that demonstrates how firm, intermediary, and capital market characteristics jointly shape firms' financing constraints.
+A firm with imperfect access to equity financing covers financing needs through costly sources: an intermediary and retained cash.
 The firm's financing capacity is endogenously determined by either the liquidation value of assets (asset-based) or the intermediary's going-concern valuation of the firm's cash flows (cash flow-based).
-We implement the optimal contract between the firm and intermediary with both unsecured and secured debt (credit lines) in an overlapping pecking order: the firm simultaneously finances cash flow shortfalls with unsecured debt and either cash reserves (if available) or secured debt (otherwise).
-Improved access to equity financing increases debt capacity, thus debt and equity are dynamic complements.
-When the firm does well, it repays debt in full, while when in distress, repayment dynamics mirror U.S. bankruptcy procedures.
+The optimal contract is implemented with defaultable debt --- specifically unsecured credit lines and senior-secured debt --- and features risk-sharing via bankruptcy.
+When the firm does well, it repays its debt in full.
+When it does poorly, distress resolution mirrors U.S. bankruptcy procedures (Chapter 7 and 11).
+Secured and unsecured debt are complements because risk-sharing via unsecured debt increases secured debt capacity.
+Debt and equity are dynamic complements because future access to equity financing increases current debt capacity.

 “Bank Fragility when Depositors are the Asset” with Valentin Haddad and Tyler Muir (April 2023)